weaveweave/PP-Receipt/WINDOWS_SETUP_GUIDE.md

 - Some antivirus software may block Python scripts
 - Add project folder to antivirus exceptions if needed

-### Performance
-- Windows may be slightly slower than macOS for image processing
-- Expected speed: 3-5 receipts/minute on a typical Windows laptop

 ---

 ## Configuration (Optional)